-Several years later, Lord Shiva appeared as Dhanwantari with the pot of nectar that contained immortality.
+Several years later, Lord Shiva appeared as Dhanwantari with a pot of nectar that contained immortality.
 The Gods ceased the pot from her hands whereafter the Demons chased after them.

 It is believed that during the battle for the pot, the drops of Kumbh fell on four significant sites, Haridwar, Prayagraj, Ujjain, and Nashik.
-Since then, these places are known to hold mystical powers.
+Since then, these places have been known to hold mystical powers.

-During the Kumbh mela festival, the river water is believed to transform into an elixir.
-As per the beliefs, people dip or bathe into it to attain purity and immortality.
+During the Kumbh Mela festival, the river water is believed to transform into an elixir.
+As per the beliefs, people dip or bathe in it to attain purity and immortality.